The freshest stats on data's migration to the cloud

-The Economist’s Intelligence Unit recently found the majority of business leaders believe data is “vital” to their organization’s profitability.
-So it comes as no surprise that most businesses today strive to capture and analyze data.
+The Economist’s Intelligence Unit recently found the majority of business leaders believe data is “vital” to their organisation’s profitability.
+So it comes as no surprise that most businesses today strive to capture and analyse data.

 But how is this happening?
 A wide array of technologies and deployment types are available.
-From warehouses and Hadoop tools, to cloud, on-premise, and hybrid deployments, the landscape is diverse and quickly evolving.
-The Cloud Data Brief explores how thousands of companies are storing and analyzing their data, and reveals the latest trends in the move to the cloud.
+From warehouses and Hadoop tools, to cloud, on-premises and hybrid deployments, the landscape is diverse and evolving quickly.
+The Cloud Data Brief explores how thousands of companies are storing and analysing their data, and reveals the latest trends in the move to the cloud.

 Download the report

-Over the past 15 months, organizations in our sample increased connections to cloud-deployed data sources by 28%.
-In January 2015, data source connections were split 55-45 cloud to on-premise deployment.
+Over the past 15 months, organisations in our sample increased connections to cloud-deployed data sources by 28%.
+In January 2015, data source connections were split 55-45 between cloud and on-premises deployments.
 By the end of 2015, that split had shifted to 70-30.

 When excluding file-based sources like Excel and web applications like Salesforce and Google Analytics, there are 32 distinct types of databases and Hadoop products used by customers in our data set.
-Two-thirds of these data source types are more frequently deployed in the cloud than on-premise.
+Two-thirds of these data source types are deployed more frequently in the cloud than on-premises.

 Connections to cloud-native data sources like Amazon Redshift and Google BigQuery are gaining market share.
 At the beginning of 2014, they represented just 12% of all connections in our sample.
 By the first quarter of 2016, they had grown to 28%.
-But hybrid data sources—those that can be deployed on-premise or in the cloud—remain the most common type of connection.
+But hybrid data sources – those that can be deployed on-premises or in the cloud – remain the most common type of connection.
 Since 2014, hybrid sources have never dropped below 60% of all connections.

-Hybrid data sources are business-criticalWe may be headed towards cloud, but hybrid data sources remain the most practical solution for many businesses, especially those transitioning to the cloud.
-Hybrid represents over half of all connections in Tableau Online, signifying that the majority of organizations are distributing data across cloud and on-premise environments.
+Hybrid data sources are business-criticalWe may be headed towards the cloud, but hybrid data sources remain the most practical solution for many businesses, especially those transitioning to the cloud.
+Hybrid represents over half of all connections in Tableau Online, signifying that the majority of organisations are distributing data across cloud and on-premises environments.

 The data set in this report is drawn from a cloud-hosted tool, and the usage patterns may represent a bias towards cloud overall.
 That said, Tableau Online customers span nearly every industry and vary from small businesses to enterprises.
 Our analysis includes them all, and we believe it serves as an accurate indicator of broad trends in the market.